xiumingzhang/xiuminglib/doc/source/index.rst

 If you do not need Blender functionalities, you are all set.
 Otherwise, you need to (manually) install Blender as a Python module, as instructed below.

-If you want to avoid conda environments, also see the dependencies below and manually install each your own way.
+If you want to avoid Conda environments, also see the dependencies below and manually install each your own way.

 (Optional) Manual Dependency Installation